“My complexion’s pretty pale. Can I still have olive skin?”

-Use this palette alone or add a pop of color with purple liner.
-You can create so many different light olive skin makeup looks, from an understated everyday to a dramatic night out, with a range of textures and finishes from shimmer to glitter and satin to matte.
+Use this palette alone or add a pop of color with a purple liner.
+You can create so many different lights olive skin makeup looks, from an understated every day to a dramatic night out, with a range of textures and finishes from shimmer to glitter and satin to matte.

 The quality of each eyeshadow makes this palette worth the price.
 But if you’re on a budget, the Urban Decay Naked Basics Eyeshadow Palette includes 6 pigmented neutral shadows – all completely matte (with one demi-matte highlight shade).

-Finding eyeshadow shades that flatter light olive skin is only half the battle!
-How you apply your light olive skin makeup matters.
+Finding eyeshadow shades that flatter light olive skin is only half the battle though.
+It also matters how you apply them

 Don’t skip the primer either!

 By applying a tinted eyeshadow primer or base (like a cream shadow) across the entire lid, eyeshadow shades will stand out more and last longer without creasing.
 And to make colors seriously vibrant, try adding a layer of white liner before your eyeshadow.
 Trust me, it works!